 These regular reviews seek to examine what works and what does not work in different countries – both to benchmark the efforts of countries and to provide advice on reforms to improve their health system.

-There is a rising concern in OECD countries about the expected growth in the burden of chronic diseases.
+There is a rising concern in OECD countries about the expected growth in the burden of chronic diseases such as obesity and alcohol consumption.
 This project is primarily focused on whether efforts should be made to prevent non-communicable diseases rather than treating and managing them.